New instances of Postgres, e.g. upgrades, maintenance, etc. may appear to have performance issues due to a cold cache.

 pg_prewarm, if there are any query statements in particular that you know run frequently, running it yourself will help ensure that the relevant blocks are loaded into cache.

-Full documentation can be found in the Postgres documentation for
+Full documentation can be found in the Postgres documentation for the

-pg_prewarm but at its simplest you can pre-warm your core tables with:
+Then, pre-warm your core tables with:

-select * from pg_prewarm('<tablename>');
+SELECT * FROM pg_prewarm('<tablename>');